 The common MTRR polymorphism, A66G, has a prevalence of 26.58% (GG), 48.84 %(AG), 24.58% (AA) in the Caucasian population.
 In combination with the C677T polymorphism in MTHFR, MTRR genotypes AG, GG influence total plasma homocysteine levels.
 Additionally, the combination of the genetic polymorphisms in MTRR and MTHFR was linked to an increase in DNA damage as measured by micronucleus frequency (MN).

-Supplementation: When genetic mutations are present in the MTRR gene, supplementation with SAMe (S-Adenosyl Methionine) is recommended.
+Supplementation: When genetic variants are present in teh MTRR gene, supplementation with methylated vitamin B12 may be considered.

 4. COMT (Catechol-O-Methyltransferase)